ScooloV/bbpedia/docs/death_zone/new_inducements.md

 result.
 However, on a "*You're Outta Here!* result, Fink is Sent-off along with the coach and will play no further part in the game.

-0-1 (IN)FAM0US C0ACHING STAFF INDUCEMENT: SCHIELUND SCHARLITAN 90,000
+0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: SCHIELUND SCHARLITAN 90,000
-G0LD PIECES, AVAILABLE T0 ANY TEAM
+GOLD PIECES, AVAILABLE TO ANY TEAM
 *Player agents are an essential, if unpopular, part of the* *game;
 everybody needs them, but no one particularly* *wants them.
 Most players recognise the importance of* *having a good agent to secure them a fair